 Poor mental health and/or mental health disorders are often due to a complex interaction of these factors.
 It is not a person’s fault or a sign of weakness; nearly one in five U.S. adults will experience mental illness in a given year.
 With help and support in their recovery, people can lead meaningful and satisfying lives.

-How will individual sessions be held when we return to campus in Fall 2021?
+How will individual sessions be held?

 During the time that tele-mental health services are provided you will be asked where you are currently located as part of the scheduling conversation.
 Each state has specific limitations set by that state about who can provide services to its residents.